-For those cases in which the results of the Hydrology Protocol survey demonstrate that an unclassified non-perennial waterbody is ephemeral, a UAA must be conducted according to 20.6.4.15 NMAC in order for the State to assert protections for the ephemeral waterbody under 20.6.4.97 NMAC.
+For those cases in which the results of the Hydrology Protocol survey demonstrate that an unclassified non-perennial waterbody is ephemeral, designated uses that are not existing uses may only be changed if a UAA is conducted according to 40 CFR 131.10(g) and 20.6.4.15 NMAC in order for the State to assert protections for the ephemeral waterbody under 20.6.4.97 NMAC.

 In some cases, an expedited UAA process outlined under Subsection C of 20.6.4.15 NMAC and illustrated in Figures II-1 and II-2 may be pursued.
 The expedited UAA process is not applicable for entities other than the Department.
 However, this does not preclude third-parties from developing and executing a workplan for the use of the Hydrology Protocol and submitting the UAA to the Department for use in the expedited process.
 The expedited UAA process facilitates the efficient application of the limited aquatic life and secondary contact uses to ephemeral waters where appropriate.
-As described under Subsection C of 20.6.4.15 NMAC, it is the Departments' role and responsibility to petition and testify regarding the standards changes before the WQCC at a later date.
+As described under Subsection C of 20.6.4.15 NMAC, it is the Departments' role and responsibility to post the use attainability analysis on its water quality standards website, notify its interested parties of a 30-day public comment period, submit to EPA and if given technical approval, petition and testify regarding the standards changes before the WQCC periodically.